plan-your-recovery/plan-your-recovery.github.io/_posts/2013-06-06-addiction-and-the-brain.md

 ---
 id: 150
-title: What is the dis-ease of addiction?
+title: What is the disease of addiction?
 date: 2013-06-06T16:03:36+00:00
 author: Ned Presnall
 layout: post